 On August 14, 2006, the Supreme Court set the date it would hear two challenges to the 2003 Partial-Birth Abortion Ban Act.
 The justices selected November 8 as the day they would hear back-to-back oral arguments in Gonzales v.
 Carhart and Gonzales v.
 Planned Parenthood.

 The U.S. Supreme Court in a 5-4 decision on April 18, 2007, ruled to uphold the ban on partial-birth abortion.

-According to the Alan Guttmacher Institute, a pro-abortion statistical organization, 20 states have laws in effect that ban partial birth abortion.
+According to the Guttmacher Institute, a pro-abortion statistical organization, 21 states have laws in effect that prohibit partial birth abortion.
 Three of the laws apply only to post-viability abortions.

 Updated: April 2020